opensanctions/opensanctions/zavod/docs/usage.md

 # files:
 $ opensanctions clear-workdir

-# Crawl and export the US consolidated list:
+# Crawl the ICIJ OffshoreLeaks database:
-$ zavod run datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml
-$ zavod export datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml

-# If you're developing the crawler, you can skip generating the exports and
-# run the code in dry-run mode which does not store the results:
-$ zavod run datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml
+$ zavod crawl datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml

 # You can also export a dataset without re-crawling the sources:
 $ zavod export datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml

+# You can publish a dataset to the archive:
+$ zavod publish  --latest datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml

+# Combine crawl, export and publish in one command:
+$ zavod run --latest datasets/_global/icij_offshoreleaks/icij_offshoreleaks.yml

 # During development you might also want to force delete all data linked
 # to a source: